What Is a Why Us Essay

 Because I want to (achieve goal or outcome), the (program, club, opportunity, way of teaching) attracts me, since it would let me (combine parts of your identity, have access to something special, be supported in a significant way).

 This response shouldn’t read like a laundry list of facts about the college.
-Instead it should connect what you are interested in, what the college offers, with a “so what” type explanation.
-If you are interested in computer science and are torn between artificial intelligence and the internet of things AND Georgia Tech has a Threads curriculum that lets you study both, THEN what do you hope to get out of that experience.
+Instead it should connect what interests you with what the college offers, with a “so what” type explanation.
+If you want to study computer science but can’t decide between artificial intelligence and the internet of things AND Georgia Tech has a Threads curriculum that lets you study both, THEN what do you hope to get out of that experience.
 If a college is well-known for its interdisciplinary programs, coop requirement, or individualized major; why does that make you sit up and take notice.

-If you are coming up short on reasons why this school is a good match for you, it may be a sign that you need to do more research.
-Sign up for a virtual presentation from the admissions office, explore the pages for the academic departments you are interested in, read social media news streams from not only the main official account but also departments and clubs, and browse recent articles in the campus paper.
+If you are still struggling to write a Why Us college essay, go back to the reasons you put the school on your college list in the first place.
+If you come up short on reasons why this school is a good match, it may be a sign that you need to do more research.
+Sign up for a virtual presentation from the admissions office, explore the options for potential academic majors, read social media news streams from not only the main official account but also departments and clubs, and browse recent articles in the campus paper.
 Expect to spend several hours doing this type of research.